-Dry conditions during spring have prevailed and depending on what happens from here; it’s likely many crops will simply run out of moisture.
+Dry conditions so far this Spring means that depending on what happens from here; it’s likely many crops will simply run out of moisture.
 Under this scenario using the cheapest option available (paraquat) will be the best strategy for a few reasons.
 Paraquat (Smart Paraquat 250) is better on grasses than diquat but is less effective on broadleaf plants, including pulse crops.
 When pulse crops and broadleaf weeds ripen with moisture, they are harder to kill and can require diquat or even glyphosate.
 Under limited moisture conditions, paraquat will be sufficient for both desiccation and crop-topping.

 The maximum rate to use